State law · Arizona

 What about other states?

 Arizona's three-class framework is shared by most US states.
-The biggest differentiator: Arizona doesn't impose the default Class 3 path ban, helmet rule, or minimum-age rule that most states default to.
+Its differentiators are the absence of a statewide helmet rule and minimum-age rule; on Class 3 path access it follows the standard restriction (§28-819).
 The PeopleForBikes State Law Tracker is the authoritative source for the current per-state count.

 For a quick state-by-state check, use the e-bike legality checker — it includes all 50 US states plus the UK and EU equivalents.